You have reached the limit of {limit} layers.

 900g

 A moist cheese from Cornwall with a fresh, creamy taste and a quality all of its own - derived from the hand-applied covering of nettles.
-A great-looking, great-tasting and - let's say it again - unique cheese.
+A great-looking, great-tasting and unique cheese.
 Full wheels of Yarg weigh in at 3kg, but the Baby Yarg is also available - a small truckle of around 900g.
 Complete wheels of Yarg look fantastic - we often seem to use them for our cheese wedding cakes to great effect, as one of the lower layers.

 If you know Yarg in this version - the most common - why not have a look at Wild Garlic Yarg, where the nettles are replaced by wild garlic leaves?